okrg/panel-paradigm/README.md

 ## Usage
 - The main 3D experience is rendered in the container on the page.
 - To add new structures, provide floor plans, elevations, and measurements.
 See `CLAUDE.md` for workflow details.
-- For advanced modeling, see the [Blender MCP documentation](https://mcpmarket.com/server/blender-model-context-protocol).
+- For complex geometry, we use advanced Three.js features like ExtrudeGeometry and CSG operations.

 ## Contributing
 - Open issues or pull requests for improvements, new features, or bug fixes.
-- See `CLAUDE.md` for project goals, workflow, and advanced integration notes.
+- See `CLAUDE.md` for project goals, workflow, and advanced modeling notes.

 ## Documentation
 - [CLAUDE.md](./CLAUDE.md): Full project description, workflow, and advanced modeling details
-- [Blender MCP](https://mcpmarket.com/server/blender-model-context-protocol): For AI-assisted 3D modeling
+- [Three.js Documentation](https://threejs.org/docs/): Official Three.js reference

 ---
 © 2025 Panel Paradigm.
 All rights reserved.